Changing The Stigma Of Helping Others

 A Promise is A Promise

-I own a company that involves a level of commitment beyond most.
+To enroll in my surrogacy program, it involves a level of commitment beyond most.
 Deciding to be a surrogate requires a promise – a promise to put someone else before yourself.
 It’s a promise to sacrifice your bodily comfort, to willingly accept stretch marks, saggy skin, morning sickness, and a sore butt from daily injections.
 The sacrifice requires one to completely understand that their decisions will affect someone else now.
-You are the third in another relationship with one or two complete strangers.
 You are allowing them into your family.
 You are becoming one.
 You have to be empathetic, kind, and have the ability to put yourself into their shoes, as they give up all control.

-These are people desperately needing you.
-They are in a position of having to come to terms with their fertility limitations and inability to create their family.
-A woman and man struggling with infertility, or a gay couple who have limited options to begin with.
+Intended Parents desperately need you.
+It might be a woman struggling with infertility, or a gay couple who have limited options to begin with.
 What brought them to a place of having to ask a woman who is a complete stranger to carry life for them?
 How does one humble themselves enough?
-And to be in a position to help someone?
-What an immense power to hold within.
-What does one do with it?
-You can say, what’s in it for me?
-Or you can come to the deep understanding that life is about love and there is no greater kind of love than to give yourself to someone else in an act of complete selflessness.
-It’s a kind of love you have for your children and the knowingness that you have the ability to create them, grow them, birth them and raise them up to be loving human beings.
+To be in a position to help someone – what an immense power to hold within.
+You could say, what’s in it for me?
+Or you can come to the deep understanding that life is about love and there is no greater kind of love than to give of yourself in an act of complete selflessness.
+The kind of love you have for your children – imagine having the power to give that to someone else.

 The Strength of Women